MacaqueNet/MacaqueNet.github.io/symposia.md

 <p>
   This in-person &amp; online workshop will include <u>updates on MacaqueNet projects</u> and <u>database developments</u>, as well as <u>lightning talks</u> showcasing work from early-career macaque researchers and researchers based in macaque-range countries.<br>
   Post workshop, we will have our in-person &amp; online MacaqueNet <strong>board meeting</strong>.
-Attendance is limited to MacaqueNet <strong>members only</strong>, with discussions centered on internal management &amp; the database’s future development.<br>
+Attendance is limited to MacaqueNet <u>members only</u>, with discussions centered on internal management &amp; the database’s future development.<br>
   After the board meeting, all workshop attendees will regroup &amp; we will head to <strong>dinner</strong> at a local restaurant (details TBC), to which <strong>all workshop attendees are welcome!</strong>
 </p>